 What will I be able to see on my visit?

 All four main galleries of the Barber are open and your one-way circuit allows you to see everything on display, browsing as you wish in each individual room.
-Our main temporary exhibition space is currently closed but we have new coin exhibition for you to enjoy.
+Our main temporary exhibition space will reopen 11 June and we have a coin exhibition for you to enjoy.

 Is there information on the collection in the galleries?